MAYANKKS13/Rubiks_Cube/README.md

 ***Step 1***:- Placing the corners in the right places matching with the center colours.<br>
 ***Step 2***:- Permute the corners in their respective places to get the cube solved.<br><br><br>
 **Step 1**:-<br>
 After solving the last layer edges, we are going to get atleast one corner cubie its right place (need not to be in the correct orientation, only at the right place).
-We have to bring that corner to the bottom right of the top layer as shown in the figure by rotating the cube and then perform the given algorithm <br>
+We have to bring that corner to the bottom right of the top layer as shown in the figure by rotating the cube (not by turning the top layer) and then perform the given algorithm <br>

 <div id="header" align="center">
 <img src="https://github.com/MAYANKKS13/Rubik-s-Cube/assets/89644981/d44e1856-7156-49c3-9dff-e298d1600b96" width="120" height="120"/>